-For the benefit of students who are unable to attend a particular class due to an unavoidable circumstance, and for students who wish to review a particular class to better facilitate learning objectives, class sessions will be recorded via Zoom by Professor Upchurch and made available through a link on the class TWEN page.
-Because of the possibility of a technical malfunction, Professor Upchurch cannot guarantee the successful recording of every class.
+For the benefit of students who are unable to attend a particular class due to an unavoidable circumstance, and for students who wish to review a particular class to better facilitate learning objectives, class sessions will be recorded by me.
+You must contact me for the recording.
+Because of the possibility of a technical malfunction, I cannot guarantee the successful recording of every class.
 Students are free to make audio (not video) recordings of class lectures for their own purposes, but are not permitted to distribute that recording to other individuals inside or outside of class.